Logiqx/gps-details/docs/devices/garmin/power/README.md

 > **Max Accuracy** - Prioritizes maximum positioning accuracy while reducing battery life.
 This setting provides increased performance in challenging environments for short-duration activities.

-The "Max Accuracy" setting is the same as "All + Multi-Band" setting on previous devices, and not "Auto Select".
+The "Max Accuracy" setting is essentially the same "All + Multi-Band" on previous models, and not "Auto Select".